 That’s not vanity.
 Form and function are always closely tied.
 Elegant software isn’t just a pleasure to use, it’s easier to use.
 Who would have thought beautiful would sell accounting software?
 That was Xero’s fourth breakthrough.

-Earlier incarnations of Xero on the iPad weren’t beautiful.
+Earlier incarnations of Xero iPad weren’t beautiful.
 That’s been fixed.
 And that means iPad owners can get things done quickly and easily without needing to fire up a full-blown computer and a browser.

 The new iPad app works in landscape and portrait mode.
 It takes advantage of the larger screen and will work with TouchID if you have a newer iPad.
 In practice it works well for writing and reviewing invoices while on the move.